kevin-wong/mac-settings/README.md

          > Shortcuts > uncheck everything, except:
                      > Keyboard > check Move focus to the window toolbar: OPTION-`
                      > Keyboard > check Move focus to next window: ⌘-`
-                     > App Shortcuts > add shortcut ⌘-ESC to all following menu titles:
+                     > App Shortcuts > for All Applications, add to the following menu titles the shortcut ⌘-ESC.
+This makes entering and exiting fullscreen consistent.
+                                       so the shortcut :
                                        - Toggle Full Screen
                                        - Fullscreen
                                        - Enter Full Screen
                                        - Exit Full Screen
+                                     > for All Applications, add to menu title "Minimize" the shortcut ⌘-SHIFT-CTRL-OPTION-M. This is intended
+                                       to be an impractical shortcut so that a rarely used feature is not accidently toggled.
 ```

 <br/>